Maya Wright1, Luca Groß1, Sean Devenish1

+For all species an elution volume of 12 ml is expected for the intact monomer; elution at lower volumes indicates oligomerization or aggregation, elution at higher volumes indicates fragmentation or degradation.
 It is clear that the SEC results agree with those obtained by MDS; Anti-BSA, IL2 and His all appear to be monomeric and free from aggregates or fragments, while the anti-insulin and Rabbit IgG show signs of aggregation and the anti-EGFR appears to have small fragments present in addition to the monomer.

 MDS and SEC were used to assess six commercially available antibodies.
 Both techniques draw the same conclusions, identifying clean, aggregated and degraded products - but MDS testing was able to provide these insights much faster, in just 8 minutes per test vs the 50 minutes per test of SEC.
 In addition, the MDS test used significantly less sample (just 2.5 µg vs 40 µg for SEC per test in this instance – though MDS analysis can be performed with as little as 50 ng).

 The complexity of setting up SEC analysis should also be noted – with column equilibration, buffer degassing, and experimental parameter setting required before the test begins.
 Further, SEC does not provide an absolute size – only elution time.
-Either a column calibration or running known samples on the same column is needed to
+Either a column calibration or running known samples on the same column is needed to obtain absolute size.

 By contrast MDS tests simply require pipetting of the sample onto a chip, then selection of the run setting from 3 pre-set options via the integrated touchscreen.
 After this the hydrodynamic radius is reported directly on screen in 8 minutes.